JackStrick/Airbnb-Clone/README.md

-Clone of the popular Airbnb mboile application.
+Clone of the popular Airbnb mobile application.